thetorie/thetorie.github.io/about.md

 permalink: /about/
 ---
 <h1>About</h1>
-<p>PhD student in Critical and Comparative Studies in Music at the University of Virginia. </p>
+<p>PhD candidate in Critical and Comparative Studies in Music at the University of Virginia. </p>

 <p>Uses music analysis, archival research, and indigenous studies methodologies to research the representation of American Indians in 20th century American music.</p>